 The rib bones connect the parrot’s back with the sternum.
 Each rib is connected to the adjoining rib by a smaller bone, which acts as a hooked extension, overlapping the ribs behind to strengthen the entire system.

 Together, this is called the uncinate process.
 This is exclusive to birds and provides additional support.
-As described by Comparative Biochemistry and Physiology, the process is also integral to the mechanics of ventilation.
+As described by Comparative Biochemistry and Physiology, the process is integral to the mechanics of ventilation.

 - Cervical.
 This is the neck.